How to Become a Scientist in ISRO: Know Your Road Map Here

 1. MSc to Scientist Role

-If you have a background in Science (B.Sc. or MSc) with a specialization in physics, mathematics, or electronics, you can apply to ISRO’s scientist positions after completing your MSc.
+If you have completed your B.Sc. or MSc with a specialization in physics, mathematics, or electronics, you can apply to ISRO’s scientist positions after completing your MSc.
+However, you need to score high in the MSc that is a minimum of 65% marks for candidates from general category.

-• Recruitment: ISRO recruits MSc graduates based on their expertise and specific needs.
-The recruitment process may involve interviews, research presentations, and written exams depending on the role.
+ISRO recruits MSc graduates based on their expertise and specific needs.
+Recruitment process may involve interviews, research presentations, and written exams depending on role.

 Also Read: Top MSc Entrance Exams in India 2025